kiranma72/abdm-docs/content/2-sharing-health-records/save-phr-address/_index.md

 This section covers the methods that must be supported for collecting the PHR Address from the user

 - By Scanning HIP QR code during registration
-- By scanning the PHR Address QR code during registration
+- By scanning the User's PHR Address QR code during registration
 - By sharing the PHR address verbally during registration
 - Using the discovery method from a PHR app